 One of the consequences of online learning is that there is little to no opportunity for face-to-face interaction with the instructor or fellow students.
 Therefore, it is imperative that you are aware of various communication channels set up by your instructor, including Q & A discussion forums, Moodle messaging, and email.

 For general questions, if your instructor has set up a “Questions” forum, it is best to use it.
 Using a discussion forum to ask questions of the instructor provides other students who may also have the same question to reference the instructor’s answer in one place.
-If you don’t feel comfortable asking on a discussion forum, or if the nature of your question is sensitive, you can also use Moodle messaging and email.
-Moodle messaging is accessed by clicking “Messages” in the messaging block on your “My home” page in Moodle.
-You can use the drop down menu to find your class and choose your instructor from the list of participants.
+If you don’t feel comfortable asking on a discussion forum, or if the nature of your question is sensitive, you can also use Moodle messaging or email.
+Moodle messaging is accessed by clicking the callout bubble at the top right of the page, just left of your name.

 Your student email is a vital part of communicating with your instructor.
 It is important that you check it often.
-Your log in credentials for email are the same as Moodle (Username: first initial, last name and last four digits of your student ID; Password: your birthday in MMDDYYYY format).
-Student email can be accessed at the following url: http://www.blackrivertech.org/current-students/student-support-services/student-e-mail.
+Currently, your login credentials for email are the same as Moodle (Username: first initial, last name and last four digits of your student ID; Password: your birthday in MMDDYYYY format).
+Beginning fall 2018, students will begin using the myBRTC portal, where a single sign on will be used to access email, Moodle, and other student support services.
+The student login for the myBRTC portal is firstname.middleinitial.lastname, with the initial password of six digit birthdate in mmddyy format.
+Student email can be accessed at the following URL: http://www.blackrivertech.org/current-students/student-support-services/student-e-mail.

 If you are having trouble accessing your email, contact Computer Services at (870) 248-4050.